Last updated on: December 22nd, 2022

 Donor Leave

-State employees are entitled to up to two days of paid leave per fiscal year, cannot be accumulated. (§24-50-104) Living Organ Donor Support Act.
-The legislation provides paid leave for employees who would like to become a living organ donor and gives private employers a voluntary tax credit of 35% if an employee’s salary to cover up to 10 business days of paid leave.
+State employees are entitled to up to two days of paid leave per fiscal year, which cannot be accumulated. (§24-50-104) Living Organ Donor Support Act.
+The legislation provides paid leave for employees who would like to become living organ donors and gives private employers a voluntary tax credit of 35% if an employee’s salary covers up to 10 business days of paid leave.
 (HB1202).

 Voting Leave